KIRANBADAKURAVA/Clinikk-TV-backend/readme.md

 # Clinikk-TV Backend

-This is the backend for Clinikk-TV, a content streaming platform.
+This is the backend for Clinikk-TV, a content streaming platform providing access to rich, health-related media content, which can include both video and audio.
 It provides user authentication, content management, playlist management, and subscription functionalities.

 ## Features
 - User authentication (Registration, Login, Logout)